CodeMartyLikeYou/FFL2-Monster-Evolution-Path-Calculator/README.md

 There are two ways to use this program.

 This program should work on Windows, Mac, and Linux, although it has only been tested on Windows.
 First install [python 2.7](https://www.python.org/) and [NetworkX](https://networkx.github.io/).
-Then download this repository to any location on your computer and double-click FFL2MonsterEvo.py.
+Then download this repository to any location on your computer and run the FFL2MonsterEvo.py script.

-Alternatively if you are on Windows, just download and run FFL2MonsterEvo.exe, available [here](https://github.com/CodeMartyLikeYou/FFL2-Monster-Evolution-Path-Calculator/releases).
+Alternatively if you are on 64-bit Windows, just download and run FFL2MonsterEvo.exe, available [here](https://github.com/CodeMartyLikeYou/FFL2-Monster-Evolution-Path-Calculator/releases).

 #Notes
 Data used by this program was sourced from http://www.shenafu.com/ffl2/ffl2.php.
 Used with permission.